Skip to content

 Live in southern NH?
 Your mosquito risk is higher than you think.

-NH led the nation in EEE cases in 2024 — and has no state mosquito control program.
+EEE returned to NH in 2024 with 2 human cases and a death — and the state has no mosquito control program.
 Professional treatment fills the gap.

 Our Approach